-ALTER TABLE classics ADD id INT UNSIGNED NOT NULL AUTO INCREMENT KEY;
+ALTER TABLE classics ADD id INT UNSIGNED NOT NULL AUTO_INCREMENT KEY;

-This is your introduction to the ALTER command, which is very similar to the CREATE command.
+This is your introduction to the ALTER command, which is very similar to CREATE.
 ALTER operates on an existing table, and can add, change, or delete columns.
 Our example adds a column named id with the following characteristics: